Poker Tutorial

 2

-Most common winning hand at showdown — kickers break ties
+Most common winning hand — kickers break ties

 #10 — Weakest